jscastanoc/NeuroIP/README.md

 =======

 Matlab Toolbox to solve the EEG inverse problem.
+It has some basic functions that can be useful to those that are new to the topic.

 Required Toolboxes (put them in the 'external/' dir): toolbox_graph -> http://www.mathworks.com/matlabcentral/fileexchange/5355